QuantEcon/lecture-python-intro/lectures/eigen_II.md

 The result shows that the matrix is not primitive as it is not everywhere positive.

-These examples shows how the Perron-Frobenius Theorem relates to the eigenvalues and eigenvectors of positive matrices and the convergence of the power of matrices.
+These examples show how the Perron-Frobenius Theorem relates to the eigenvalues and eigenvectors of positive matrices and the convergence of the power of matrices.

 In fact we have already seen the theorem in action before in {ref}`the markov chain lecture <mc1_ex_1>`.